Buddhism

 © Wim van den Dungen

-For Buddhism, the
+For Buddhism, in the

 freed from "samsâra", the cessation of suffering ("dukkha").